-From our experience, selfishness in marriage (excluding self-care e.g. alone time) is the first behavior that will hinder you from becoming ONE with your spouse.
+From our experience, selfishness in marriage is the first behavior that needs to go when you get married because selfishness will hinder you from becoming ONE with your spouse.

-In this article, we will share the obvious signs of selfish behavior in marriage, it’s negative effects, and how not to be selfish in your marriage.
-So you can become the selfless spouse your relationship needs to thrive and succeed.
+In this article, we will share the obvious signs of selfish behavior in marriage, it’s negative effects, and how not to be so selfish in your marriage.
+This way, you can become the selfless spouse your relationship needs to thrive and succeed.

-That being said, whenever we used the word selfishness or selfish, we mean to only care for yourself, getting as much as you want, and giving as little as you can.
+That being said, whenever we used the word selfishness or selfish, we mean to only care for what’s good for yourself, getting as much as you want, and giving as little as you can.
 In other words, it’s all about you!